owen2345/camaleon-cms/README.md

 ![](screenshot.png)

 ## With Camaleon you can do:
+* Integrate into existing Rails projects
 * Multiples sites in the same installation
 * Multi-language sites
 * Design and create the architecture of your project without programming by dynamic contents and fields
-* Extend or customize the functionalities by plugins
+* Extend or customize the functionality using plugins
-* Manage your content visualization by themes
+* Manage your content visualization using themes
+* Easier administration.
+Camaleon CMS permits you to adapt the CMS to all your needs and not you adapt to the CMS.
+You can create your custom architecture with any custom attributes that you need for all content types.

+## Some features
+* Camaleon CMS is FREE and Open source
+* Shortcodes
+* Widgets
+* Drag and Drop / Sortable / Multi level menus
+* Templates/Layouts for pages
 * Advanced User roles
-* Integrate into existent Rails projects
-* Other features:
-  - Shortcodes
-  - Widgets
-  - Drag and Drop / Sortable / Multi level menus
-  - Templates/Layouts for pages
+* File Uploads with built in Local and Amazon S3 support
-  - Easy migration from Wordpress
+* Easy migration from Wordpress

-## Some features
-* Integrate into existent Ruby on Rails Projects
-* Easy administration
-  Camaleon CMS permits you to adapt the CMS to all your needs and not you adapt to the CMS.
-I.E. you can create your custom architecture with all attributes that you need for each kind of content.
 * Security
   - Remote code execution
   - SQL injections